aciucaru/synth80s-rasp-pi/README.md

 * settings for sequencer:
     * tempo (BPM)
     * adjust each note of the sequence/arpeggio (+-12 semitones)

+#### Programming features:
+* the API designed allows to make custom audio nodes that simulate being "connected" togheter like in [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API), though it's not as advanced
+* the base class for node that can be "connected" togheter is **AudioProcessor**
+* we can connect toghether as many **AudioProcessors** as we want
+* has two **AudioProcessors** that generate a 'step signal':
+    * a simple stepped signal
+    * an ASR (Attack-Sustain-Release) stepped signal

 #### Hardware used:
 * Raspbery Pi 4 4Gb